Lux Trail vs. Neuron

 You want to ride uphill fast

-You want to build your confidence on technical descents
+You want an extra bit of confidence on technical descents

 You want a bike that’s an all-rounder